roundcopy/pulent-2022/src/pages/letters/overcoming-frustration-in-life.md

 ---
-title: Overcoming Frustration in Life
+title: "From Frustration to Clarity: Mastering the Art of Overcoming Challenges"
 number: "26"
 slug: frustration
 tags: